 Ski festival without snow?

-Skiing, community and fun activities await children and young people at the Lârsêraq Ski Festival 2025 in Sisimiut – even if the snow has not yet made its entrance.
+Skiing, community and fun activities await children and young people at the Lârsêraq Ski Festival 2025 in Sisimiut – even though the snow has not yet made its entrance.

-Lârsêraq Ski Festival – usually a white winter landscape, but this year you're still waiting for the snow.
+Lârsêraq Ski Festival – normally a white winter landscape, but this year we are still waiting for the snow.

 Published

-From the From 10 to 14 December 2025, skiers, coaches and volunteers from all over the country will gather in Sisimiut to take part in the Lârsêraq Ski Festival – an event that celebrates the joys of winter and the community around cross-country skiing.
+From December 10th to 14th, 2025, skiers, coaches and volunteers from across the country will gather in Sisimiut to participate in the Lârsêraq Ski Festival – an event that celebrates the joys of winter and the community around the sport of cross-country skiing.

-The festival offers activities for all levels, from beginners to experienced skiers, and offers coaching courses, workshops on skiing and ski lubrication as well as lots of social events experiences.
+The festival offers activities for all levels, from beginners to experienced skiers, and features coaching courses, workshops on skiing and ski waxing, as well as plenty of social experiences.

-It is a unique opportunity to develop your skills on the snow, make new friendships and share the passion for skiing in Greenland's beauty winter landscape.
-But even though the Greenlandic winter is notorious for its snow, this year it must be noted that the snow is unfortunately taking its toll.
-Although it is the festival is far from cancelled.
+It is a unique opportunity to develop your skills on the snow, make new friends and share the passion for skiing in Greenland's beautiful winter landscape.
+But although the Greenlandic winter is notorious for its snow, this year it must be noted that the snow is unfortunately delayed.
+Despite this, the festival is far from cancelled.

-The ski festival in Sisimiut is just around the corner, but one big challenge looms: The snow hasn't arrived yet.
-Festival coordinator Martin Møller, who is also the national team coach in cross-country skiing, however, has not panicked, even though there are only a few days left, and winter has not yet left its mark on the landscape.
+The Sisimiut Ski Festival is just around the corner, but one big challenge looms: The snow hasn't arrived yet.
+Festival coordinator Martin Møller, who is also the national cross-country ski coach, hasn't panicked, even though there are only a few days left and winter hasn't yet made its mark on the landscape.

 Martin Møller, festival coordinator, is waiting for a winter miracle.

-- I don't remember that there hasn't been snow at this time before.
-It's a little scary, but I still believe it will come.
-If only the lake freezes over and a little snow falls, then we'll probably be fine, they say Martin Møller with a calm voice.
+- I can't remember there not being snow at this time before.
+It's a bit scary, but I still believe it will come.
+If only the lake freezes over and a little snow falls, then we'll be fine, says Martin Møller calmly.

 This year he faces an unusual challenge.
-Global warming has left its mark, and winter has now become unpredictable.
-He is yet hopeful – but he acknowledges that future festivals may demand new solutions.
+Global warming has taken its toll, and winter has become unpredictable.
+He is confident – but he acknowledges that future festivals may require new solutions.

-- In the past, we have held the ski festival in February, and it worked very well become the ideal time again.
-Otherwise, we must be better prepared.
-I have seen places that store the snow from the previous year and insulate it so they can make sure that the cross-country skiing season starts, even if nature is a little slow.
-Snow cannons are also one opportunity, he says.
+- Previously, we have held the ski festival in February, and that could very well be the ideal time again.
+Otherwise, we need to be better prepared.
+I have seen places that store the snow from the previous year and insulate it so that they can ensure that the cross-country skiing season starts, even if nature is a bit slow.
+Snow cannons are also an option, he says.

-But this year neither old stores of snow nor snow cannons are in place.
-There is only Martin Møller's hope and a bit of ice in his stomach, which he hopes can rub off on the weather and create the snow necessary for the festival to take off on December 10.
-Should there be no snow, it will be a cold and harsh one reality, but Martin holds on to the belief that winter will soon show up his best side.
-Fortunately the weather forecast promises heavy snowfall at the beginning of December, and in Sisimiut there is therefore many who are crossing their fingers that the weather gods are on their side.
+But this year, neither old stocks of snow nor snow cannons are in place.
+There is only Martin Møller's hope and a bit of ice in his stomach, which he hopes can be transferred to the weather and create the snow necessary for the festival to take off on December 10.
+Should the snow fail to arrive, it will be a cold and harsh reality, but Martin holds fast to the belief that winter will soon show its best side.
+Fortunately, the weather forecast promises heavy snowfall at the beginning of December, and in Sisimiut, many are crossing their fingers that the weather gods will be on their side.

-Only a sparse layer of snow covers the ground in Sisimiut, and it is far from enough for the desired cross-country skiing conditions leading up to the ski festival.
+Only a sparse covering of snow covers the ground in Sisimiut, and it is far from enough for the desired cross-country skiing conditions leading up to the ski festival.

 A festival of fun and community

-That is a few years since the last Lârsêraq Ski Festival was held, and therefore is the festival extra exciting this year.
-For many children and young people, it is a much anticipated event event, and as many as 50 participants have already registered – primarily from ski clubs in Sisimiut, Nuuk and Aasiaat.
-Most of the participants are under the age of 16, and the expectation is that the festival will offer lots of fun experiences and new ones friendships.
-What separates the Lârsêraq Ski Festival from other cross-country skiing events, is the focus, which is precisely on play and community rather than competitions and long distances.
-Instead of competing for times and positions, participants will could throw themselves into fun activities and play on skis – a concept that is both accessible to everyone and supports the enjoyment of outdoor activities.
-Martin Møller, is clearly passionate when he talks about the festival's goals.
+It has been a few years since the Lârsêraq Ski Festival was last held, which is why the festival is extra exciting this year.
+For many children and young people, it is a much-anticipated event, and 50 participants have already registered – primarily from ski clubs in Sisimiut, Nuuk and Aasiaat.
+Most of the participants are under 16 years of age, and the expectation is that the festival will offer lots of fun experiences and new friendships.
+What distinguishes the Lârsêraq Ski Festival from other cross-country skiing events is the focus on play and community rather than competitions and long distances.
+Instead of competing for times and positions, participants will be able to engage in fun activities and play on skis – a concept that is both accessible to everyone and supports the joy of outdoor activities.
+Martin Møller is clearly passionate when he talks about the festival's goals.

-- I am passionate about children and young people having the opportunity to experience the fun and the joy of having skis under your feet.
-The festival must be an occasion for to laugh and play together – it's the community and the joy that is the focus, isn't it competitions.
-I hope the young participants take away some great memories with him home, says Martin Møller with a smile in his voice.
+- I am passionate about children and young people getting the opportunity to experience the fun and playful aspects of having skis under their feet.
+The festival should be an opportunity to laugh and play together – the focus is on community and joy, not competitions.
+I hope that the young participants take some fantastic memories home with them, says Martin Møller with a smile in his voice.

 Lârsêraq Ski Festival is all about playing on skis – here it's hockey on the snow.

-The festival approach to cross-country skiing as a playful and inclusive activity, rather than a competition, makes it particularly popular among the younger participants.
-That's exactly it this approach that makes the Lârsêraq Ski Festival a very special event where everyone can join – regardless of level and experience.
-As the festival approaches, is nothing to do but hope that the snow will fall soon.
-For Martin Moller and the many participants, the belief in the arrival of winter is still strong - and perhaps is it is precisely this hopeful waiting that makes the festival even more magical.
+The festival's approach to cross-country skiing as a playful and inclusive activity, rather than a competition, makes it particularly popular with younger participants.
+It is precisely this approach that makes the Lârsêraq Ski Festival a very special event where everyone can participate – regardless of level and experience.
+As the festival approaches, there is nothing to do but hope that the snow will soon fall.
+For Martin Møller and the many participants, the belief in the arrival of winter is still strong – and perhaps it is precisely this hopeful waiting that makes the festival even more magical.

 Abonnementer